-If you adopt these two functions and do them well, you will be more attractive to referring providers.
-More than ever, providers and their patients expect smooth care coordination when it comes to referrals, orders, authorizations, scheduling, and payment.
+If you adopt these two functions well, you will be more attractive to referring providers.
+More than ever, providers and their patients expect smooth care coordination regarding referrals, orders, authorizations, scheduling, and payment.

 What are the most important self-scheduling features?

 Convenience and good communication are themes in these self-scheduling features (see figure 7).
-Physicians want to refer patients to hospitals that are easy to work with, provide communication back to them about their patients, and make the experience smooth and convenient for the patient.
+Physicians want to refer patients to hospitals that are easy to work with, provide communication back to them about their patients, and make the experience smooth and convenient.
 Similarly, today’s healthcare consumer expects easy access and engagement when dealing with the healthcare system.
-A recent Accenture report found that 77 percent of patients think the ability to book, change or cancel appointments online is important, yet only 2.4 percent of appointments today are patient self-scheduled.
+A recent Accenture report found that 77 percent of patients think the ability to book, change or cancel appointments online is important.
+Yet, only 2.4 percent of appointments today are patient self-scheduled.

 ReferralMD used data collected through Reaction’s platform, a Research as a Service ecosystem with access to more than 500,000 healthcare.

 To author this report.
 The results include survey responses from 549 independent physicians in the U.S. – www.reactiondata.com